gnodi/danf/resource/private/doc/use/client-side.md

 Where `my-app` is your application name.

-### Define a class for both the client and server sides
+### Define a class for both client-side and server-side

-In some cases, you would like to use a class on both the client and server sides.
+In some cases, you would like to use a class on both client-side and server-side.
 As for the client side, you need a little wrapper:

 ```javascript
 // lib/common/computer.js